allenai/natural-instructions/tasks/README.md

 `task611_mutual_multi_turn_dialogue | Given a conversation between two people and 4 options on how the conversation should continue, choose the most reasonable option | Multiple-Choice Question
 `task610_conllpp_ner` | Recognize and label proper nouns (Named Entity Recognition) | NER/Labeling
 `task615_moviesqa_answer_generation` | Given a question from an open movie database, generate an answer for that. | Answer Generation
-`task561_spl_translation_en_bg` | Language Translate of Dataset Card for ALT from English language to Bengali language while preserving named entities in the original language | Language Translation
 `task640_esnli_classification` | Given a premise and hypothesis, determine if the hypothesis entails, contradicts, or is neutral to the premise. | Classification
 `task641_esnli_classification` | Classification based on if two sentences agree, disasgree, or neutral. | Classification `task642_esnli_classification` | Classification based on if two statements agree/disagree or can't be determined. | Classification